girishji/vimsuggest/foo.md

    - `VSKeymap` opens the file containing the keymap when pressed.
    - `VSRegister` pastes the register's content.
    - Other commands behave as expected.
-   - `VSMru` lists files from `v:oldfiles`.

-   Example key mapping:
+   Example key mappings:
    ```vim
    nnoremap <key> :VSBuffer<space>
    ```

 3. **Live Grep Search**

+   Command:
    `:VSGrep {pattern} [directory]`

-   Executes a `grep` command live, showing results as you type. `{pattern}` is given directly to `grep` command, and it's best to enclose it in quotes to handle special characters.
+   Executes a `grep` command live, showing results as you type. `{pattern}` is a glob pattern, and it's best to enclose it in quotes to handle special characters.
 You can also specify an optional directory.

    Example key mappings: